 - pinch salt

-- 2 large large wraps (I used 'spinach' wraps (or use bread).
-Wraps used were about 9.5 to 10 inches in diametre).
+- 2 large flour tortillas (I use 'spinach' or regular wraps.
+Wraps used were about 9.5 to 10 inches in diameter).

-- Spread some more whole grain mustard onto bottom portion of wrap.
+- Spread some more whole grain mustard onto bottom portion of a tortilla.
 Top with spinach, sliced avocado and tomato (if using).
-Then top with half of tuna salad mixture.
-Roll into a wrap and cut in half, if desired.
+Then top with half of the tuna salad mixture.
+Roll into a wrap and cut in half (if desired).
 Continue with second wrap.
 Enjoy!